 To prevent these, D has a memory-safe subset.

-Unless specified otherwise, the default is @system
+Unless specified otherwise, the default is @system, which does not check memory-safety.

-enforces a subset of D that prevents memory bugs from occurring by design.
+@safe enforces a subset of D that prevents memory bugs from occurring by design.

-code can only call other @safe
+@safe code can only call other @safe or @trusted functions.

-Moreover, explicit pointer arithmetic is forbidden in @safe
+Moreover, explicit pointer arithmetic is forbidden in @safe code:

 void main() @safe {